Why Blackout Curtains Seem Worse at Night (It’s Not What You Think)

 - Turn off or cover tiny LEDs (chargers, monitors, air purifiers) and replace bright night lights with warmer, dimmer alternatives.

-- Angle or shade lamps so they don’t bounce light toward the window and back into the room.
+- Angle or shade lamps so they do not bounce light toward the window and back into the room.

 - If the wall near the window is glossy or very light-colored, consider temporary matte decor or repositioning reflective objects (mirrors, frames) away from the window line.